jesseharold/nytreact/README.md

 TO DO
- - change dummy search data to input values
  - add /api click handlers to save and remove buttons
- - style search results

 Optional To Dos
  - do data validation on dates, keywords
- - make date pickers calendars
+ - make date pickers calendars or sliders
+ - change to es2015 style
  - make it look nicer
- - change to es2015 style
+ - make it so you can add more comments after saving an article